Put-in-Bay School News March 2017 Did You Miss This?

-The Panthers finished with a 3-1 record at Mackinac and brought home “The Rock” trophy.
-We will renew the Mackinac Rivalry a few years from now where they will come and stay at Put-in-Bay Hotels and play here.
+The Panthers finished with a 3-1 record at Mackinac and brought the “The Rock” trophy home.
+Renew the Mackinac Rivalry a few years from now when they will come and stay at Put-in-Bay Hotels and play here.
 The high school team finished the season with an overall record of 8-10.
-The team performed in every game and fought hard.
-Captains Carter Pugh, Erin Urge and Tom Chrysler were the team leaders.
-The rest of the team consisted of Ericson Booker, Tyler King, Matthew Luecke, Sophia Schroeder, Justin Wilhelm, Max Schneider, Jack Booker, Hannah Lentz, Cecilia Glauser and Alexandra Knauer.
+The group performed in every game and fought hard.
+Captains Carter Pugh, Erin Urge, and Tom Chrysler were the team leaders.
+The rest of the team consisted of Ericson Booker, Tyler King, Matthew Luecke, Sophia Schroeder, Justin Wilhelm, Max Schneider, Jack Booker, Hannah Lentz, Cecilia Glauser, and Alexandra Knauer.

-During this 18-hour period, over 20,000 students in grades K-6 competed from schools all across the United States, as well as from countries around the world including France, Sweden, Denmark, Germany, and Norway.
+During this 18-hour period, over 20,000 students in grades K-6 competed from schools across the United States and countries worldwide, including France, Sweden, Denmark, Germany, and Norway.
 Due to Miss Casserlie’s small class size, the students competed against over 180 schools in their division.
-These ten students included Ava Heineman, Lyla Steidl, Elora Hubner, Richie Scarpelli, Madison Koebel.
+These ten students included Ava Heineman, Lyla Steidl, Elora Hubner, Richie Scarpelli, and Madison Koebel.
 April Baca-Regalado, Ella Kostura, Joseph Blumensaadt, Emil Michael, Hope Cooks, and teacher Ms. Shannon Casserlie.

-These three ladies will be heading to the Ohio Junior Science and Humanities Symposium in March to present their projects.
-Congratulations on all of your hard work ladies!
-Students in grades 4-6 also presented their science projects to the Put-in-Bay public this year and received a lot of constructive feedback who all thought they did a fantastic job!
-The remainder of the day was spent with students participating in a variety of Put-in-Bay School science-themed activities.
-The overall point winner for the High School Science Olympiad was Max Schneider who was awarded the prestigious “Newton Cup.”
+These three ladies will head to the Ohio Junior Science and Humanities Symposium in March to present their projects.
+Congratulations on all of your hard work, ladies!
+Students in grades 4-6 also gave their science projects to the Put-in-Bay public this year and received a lot of constructive feedback, they all thought they did a fantastic job!
+The remainder of the day was spent with students participating in various Put-in-Bay School science-themed activities.
+The overall point winner for the High School Science Olympiad was Max Schneider, who was awarded the prestigious “Newton Cup.”

 The day was wrapped up with a friendly Pinewood Derby competition between students and community members.
 First place in the school division went to Jack Booker.
-Bragging rights for the community division go to Barb Cooper who beat out all the men in her family.
-Way to go Barb!
-Last, but certainly not least, the Put-in-Bay School would like to thank Ms. Jami Polston, manager at the Blu Luna restaurant for her generous donation to the Panther Pride Program.
+Bragging rights for the community division go to Barb Cooper, who beat out all the men in her family.
+Way to go, Barb!
+Last but certainly not least, the Put-in-Bay School would like to thank Ms. Jami Polston, manager at the Blu Luna restaurant, for her generous donation to the Panther Pride Program.